andrewrindge/blindmansbluff/README.md

 # blindmansbluff

-This is a choose your own narrative, text-based adventure game.
-Enjoy!
+This is a choose your own narrative, text-based adventure game complete with ASCII art and played entirely in the command line.

-Rules and more to come. :)
+How to play: [Guide Coming Soon]

+Please enjoy!